DevExpress-Examples/xaf-how-to-display-an-event-with-custom-fields-in-a-scheduler-list-view/README.md

 1. Inherit from the `Event` class and implement new properties.
 For details, see the following file: [ExtendedEvent.cs](./CS/EFCore/ExtendedEvents.Module/BusinessObjects/ExtendedEvent.cs).
 2. Map new properties to appropriate data fields.

-   In an ASP.NET Core Blazor application, create a `SchedulerListEditor` descendant and specify `CustomFieldMappings`.
-For details, see the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Blazor.Server/Controllers/SchedulerCustomFieldMappingsController.cs).
+   In an ASP.NET Core Blazor application, access `CustomFieldMappings` in the `AddScheduler()` method.
+For details, see the following file: [Startup.cs](./CS/EFCore/ExtendedEvents.Blazor.Server/Startup.cs).

    In a Windows Forms application, specify `CustomFieldMappings`.
 For details, see the following file: [SchedulerCustomFieldMappingsController.cs](./CS/EFCore/ExtendedEvents.Win/Controllers/SchedulerCustomFieldMappingsController.cs).
 4. Display field values in event cards of a Scheduler List View.